 There are many reasons why a dog does not chew when eating its food from the bowl.
 First, it must be said that this type of behavior is completely instinctive.
 In fact, nature dogs living in packs, tend to eat their portion quickly to avoid other members of the pack from stealing their food.

 It is known that when dogs are in groups, they will steal each other's food, so by eating quickly, the dog is not only avoiding conflict, but also ensuring that they get their fair share.
 Additionally, some dogs may be hesitant to chew their food because it may be dirty or because they do not like the taste.
 If your dog is not chewing its food, it may be time to consult a veterinarian as there may be a medical reason for the behavior.

-The dog not chewing his food may be a result of insecurity.
-The dog may feel that he is at risk of losing the food if he doesn't wolf it down fast enough.
-It can also be due to the nature of the food.
+The dog not chewing his food may be a result of insecurity: where the dog feels that he is at risk of losing the food if he doesnt wolf it down fast enough.
+It can also be due to the nature of the food itself.

 So, if your dog is not chewing his food, it might be because he is insecure or the food isn't his favorite.
 If the dog is insecure, he may be trying to show that he's in charge by not eating.
 If the dog doesn't like the food, he may not want to eat it at all.

 If your dog is not chewing his food, it is likely that he is just eating in the normal way dogs tend to eat.
 But if you do have concerns about the way your dog eats or how quickly he is eating, it is best to consult your veterinarian.